Resident Evil 4 HD Project: Background and development

-The mod's development took approximately 13,000 hours, and its developers covered nearly half of the approximately $31,000 expenses.
-It "remasters visuals across all gameplay sections, all cinematics", as well as the game's Separate Ways minigame, which was available "on every official Resident Evil 4 release except the original GameCube one and the Oculus Quest 2 port".
+The mod's development took approximately 13,000 hours, and donations covered the approximately $15,000 expenses.
+It "remasters visuals across all gameplay sections, all cinematics", as well as the game's Separate Ways side game, which was available "on every official Resident Evil 4 release except the original GameCube one and the Oculus Quest 2 port".

 In addition to texture improvements, many item models, the game's level geometry and lighting were also changed.
 Previous ports of the game from GameCube to other systems had caused bugs resulting in missing sounds and visual effects, which were carried over to the HD version.
 The mod restores these missing effects, such as depth of field.

 The developers of the mod were stated to be "unfazed" by rumors that Capcom was remaking Resident Evil 4, with Albert stating that "Capcom's latest remakes are way different from the original versions", and calling the original game still worthy of a remaster.

 The mod was developed with no input from Capcom, although early in development the team was sent a planning document by a Capcom employee who was interested in the project.
-While not acknowledging it, the company did not attempt to hinder the development of the mod, and allowed the developers to pin a post in the game's Steam forums.
+While not acknowledging it, the company did not attempt to hinder the development of the mod and allowed the developers to pin a post in the game's Steam forums.

+After completing the HD Project, Marin stated that he had been hired by Nightdive Studios as a result of his experience remastering games, and that it was his first job in the video game industry.